PDFTron is now Apryse. Same great products, new name.

 • Conditionals and loops

 Finally, this technology leverages the leading accuracy of the Apryse SDK.
 So you can count on your PDFs to render and for content to reflow as expected.
-You also have access to the leading support and hundreds of other JS features of the Apryse SDK should you wish to extend your solution with additional document functionality such as form creation, watermarking, and so on.
+You also have access to the leading support and hundreds of other JS features of the Apryse SDK if you wish to extend your solution, adding additional document functionality such as form creation, watermarking, and so on.

 Apryse’s advanced JavaScript PDF generator requires minimal code to get up and running.
 Download WebViewer to your project and follow the instructions found in the from-Office generation guide.
-Later, you can consider extending your solution.
-Dive deep into the PDF generation library or WebViewer’s many other serverless capabilities.
+Later, consider extending your solution.
+Dive deep into the PDF generation library or WebViewer’s many other server-less capabilities.

 Generating a PDF from a website using JS is no piece of cake.
 But following this guide, you can now generate a PDF with JavaScript, like invoices, right in your web app and make those PDFs downloadable by your users!